UCR-Robotics/ee144/docs/lab3.rst

 #.
 The time limit for the submitted script is set to 5 mins.

-   - If running properly, the task in this lab can be done in about 2 mins, based on my testing.
+   - If running properly, the task in this lab can be done in about 2 mins, based on testing.
    - If running timeout, the script will be terminated and a 10% penalty will apply.

 .. note::

   It is required to use closed-loop control (i.e. PD controller) to track the trajectory.
-  Finely tuned open-loop control script may also pass the autograder tests, but is not allowed.
+  Finely tuned open-loop control script may also pass the autograder tests (by adding angular velocity as in Lab 2) but is not allowed.
   All scripts will be double checked when grading manually.
   Penalty will apply if such script is found.